Find a Part Now

 1989 was the final year that the BorgWarner T-5 manual transmission was made available.
 All subsequent models were equipped with 700R4/4L60 automatic transmissions through 1993.

 In 1993, the electronically-controlled 4L60E 4-speed automatic transmission with overdrive became standard as the sole transmission offering.
 As with many other 1993 model year GM vehicles, Scotchgard fabric protection also became a standard feature on Astro vans equipped with cloth seats.
-1994 also saw the addition of three new exterior paint colors.
+1994 saw the addition of three new exterior paint colors.
 These colors were Indigo Blue Metallic (#39), Light Quasar Blue Metallic (#20), and Medium Quasar Blue Metallic (#80).
+The Astro and Safari also received center high mount stop lamps for 1994, which had been mandated on light trucks for the model year.

 For the 1995 model year, GM started manufacturing most of its vehicles, including the Astro and Safari, with CFC-free air conditioning systems, which used R134a refrigerant instead of R-12 refrigerant.